 Read this Patient Information before you receive your first Somatuline® Depot injection and before each injection.
 There may be new information.
-This information does not take the place of talking with your doctor about your medical condition or your treatment.
+This information does not take the place of talking with your healthcare professional about your medical condition or your treatment.

 What is Somatuline® Depot?